PRESFIL/zctl/README.md

 pip3 install numpy pillow
 ```

+You also might want to add an alias to `zctl` for easy access.

 To test the output, ffmpeg provides the `ffplay` binary to view webcam output. `ffplay /dev/video0`

 The GUI should work just fine without installing anything extra on most GTK platforms.
 If GTK isn't your thing, the cli utility provides all the functionality as the GUI.